SwissDataScienceCenter/renku/docs/developer/example-configurations/gitlab.rst

   projects from the gitlab.com registry.
 These credentials are currently not injected into the notebook pod.

-- gitlab.com limits the total size of repos to 10 GB (including the files added to git-lfs).
+- gitlab.com limits the total size of each repository to 10 GB (including the files added to git-lfs).
 This is fine for development work but very restrictive for actual Renku projects.